-You've spent the money and used your one or two reward credit cards to pile up reward points.
-Now comes the fun part: cashing them in.
+You've spent the money by using your one or two reward credit cards to pile up reward points.
+Now comes the fun part - cashing them in.
 Just as the number of available reward cards has mushroomed over the years, so has the selection of stuff you can cash in on.

 In a recent survey conducted by American Express, over half of the people they polled stated they participated in some type of rewards program.
 That means there are increasing numbers of people trying to figure out how to maximize their reward benefits and points.

 - Look at the rewards linked to your airline, hotel, or retailer credit card.
 You can find good deals on plane tickets - especially expensive ones - buy using an airline rewards card.
 Sometimes these deals are better than cashing your points in on a cheaper flight.

 - Compare awards on multiple cards.
 According to a study by Colloquy, the average American has 1.9 reward credit cards.
 So, examine the points needed from each one on say, a rental car, and use the card that has the better deal.
 You need to do the math between your reward cards.

 - Find smaller awards.
 There has been a big shift in recent years toward making awards available on the cheaper end - that is - using less points.
 Also, some reward programs will allow you to pay for an item with a mix of points and cash.

 - Consider gift cards.
 About 55 percent of all reward redemptions were in the form of gift cards.
 Gift cards are flexible and can offer a better value.

 - Look up the current price of the item you are eyeing.
 Credit card companies generally pay less than retail for merchandise so check online to see what that item is currently costing at a few retail stores.
 No point in using up your points on an overpriced item.

 - Check out the specials.
 Just as you would at a store, look for sales in your rewards program.
 A lot of rewards programs offer a changing list of specials - typically items that aren't moving and they want to get rid of them.